AccessibleForAll/AccessibleWebDev/pages/docs/Style Guide.md

 ### Jargon

-Using technical jargon can alienate non-technical readers.
+Using technical and coding jargon can alienate non-technical readers.

-- ❌ **Not this:** Gitpod **was** an open-source application that provides a prebuilt development environment in your browser - powered by VS Code.
+- ❌ **Not this:** Before submitting your code review, it is always helpful to add comments such as **LGTM!** in the textbox.
-- ✅ **Use this:** Gitpod **is** an open-source application that provides a prebuilt development environment in your browser - powered by VS Code.
+- ✅ **Use this:** Before submitting your code review, it is always helpful to add comments such as **Great job!** in the textbox.

 ## Accessibility ♿